hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster_extension.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `release_train` - (Optional) The release train which is used by this extension.
-Possible values include but not limited to `Stable`, `Preview`.
+* `release_train` - (Optional) The release train used by this extension.
+Possible values include but are not limited to `Stable`, `Preview`.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `release_namespace` - (Optional) Namespace where the extension Release must be placed, for a Cluster scoped extension.
+* `release_namespace` - (Optional) Namespace where the extension release must be placed, for a cluster scoped extension.
 If this namespace does not exist, it will be created.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `target_namespace` - (Optional) Namespace where the extension will be created for a Namespace scoped extension.
+* `target_namespace` - (Optional) Namespace where the extension will be created for a namespace scoped extension.
 If this namespace does not exist, it will be created.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `version` - (Optional) User-specified version of the extension for this extension to 'pin'.
+* `version` - (Optional) User-specified version that the extension should pin to.
 If it is not set, Azure will use the latest version and auto upgrade it.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

 ---